-Mayan civilisation came into being in the 1st millennium B.C.
-Although the Mayans borrowed many cultural elements from the older Olmec civilisation, Mayans had unique forms and styles in arts and crafts which distinguished them from previous and contemporary cultures in Mesoamerica.
+Mayan civilization came into being in the 1st millennium B.C.
+Although the Mayans borrowed many cultural elements from the older Olmec civilization, Mayans had unique forms and styles in arts and crafts which distinguished them from previous and contemporary cultures in mesoamerica.
 Among the popular art forms of the Mayans was monumental architecture, stone sculptures, wooden carvings, painted ceramics, stucco models, jewelry made from precious metals and stones and body decorations such as tattoos.
 Mayan society valued truly skilled artists and esteemed them accordingly.
 Artists, although of commoner origins, were considered one station above the other commoners.

 Nearly all extant sculptures from the Mayan cities are done in stone.
 Most of these sculptures were carved in order to decorate different buildings.
 A specific type of stone sculpture was large slabs of stones called stelas.
 Stelas were typically located at a monumental structure and carried carvings of Mayan gods and warriors, and had inscriptions related to Mayan religion or mythology.
 Another type of stone sculpture was the stone lintels and carvings used in the homes of royalty and nobility.
 Such sculptures from different Mayan cities are among the most critical source of Mayan culture for modern scholarships.